 - Preheat oven to 400 degrees F.

 - Season chicken on both sides with salt and pepper.
-Dredge each breast in the flour and tap off excess, then dip in the egg and let excess drip off, then dredge on both sides in the bread crumbs.
+Dredge each breast in the flour and tap off any excess flour, then dip in the egg mixture and let excess drip off, then dredge on both sides in the bread crumbs.

 - Heat oil in a large cast iron pan and heat over high heat until almost smoking.
 Add 1 or 2 chicken breasts to the pan, however many will fit and cook until golden brown on both sides, about 2 minutes per side.
 Transfer to a plate and repeat with the remaining chicken breasts.